kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 However, this event-driven approach to applying Stages has a limitation: `kwok` won’t apply a Stage until a new event associated with that resource is received.
 To address the limitation, users can utilize the `immediateNextStage` field to make the controller apply Stages immediately rather than waiting for an event pushed from the apiserver.

+## How Delay is Calculated

+The delay time of applying a Stage is obtained by adding a constant time period and a randomized interval, which will be denoted by *duration* and *jitter* respectively in the following.

+- `durationMilliseconds`: provides *duration*.
+- `jitterDurationMilliseconds`: calculates *jitter* by *random*(`jitterDurationMilliseconds`-*duration*).
+  It shall be larger than `durationMilliseconds` if you want to inject jitter to the delay.
+  Otherwise, it will be used directly as the delay time without any randomization.

+`kwok` also provides other fields to flexibly handle more situations.
+They are used to extract and parse a RFC3339 timestamp field of a resource to help determine the delay time dynamically.

+- `durationFrom`: calculates *duration* by `durationFrom`-*now*
+- `jitterDurationFrom`: calculates *jitter* by *random*(`jitterDurationFrom`-*now*-*duration*),
+  where *now* is the timestamp when the delay starts.

+{{< hint "info" >}}
+`durationFrom` and `jitterDurationFrom` have a higher priority than `durationMilliseconds` and `jitterDurationMilliseconds` if both are set.
+{{< /hint >}}

+Let’s explain a little bit about the motivation behind these two advanced fields.
+But before that, for a better understanding, we briefly describe how kubelet "delete" a pod from a node here.
+Basically when you run `kubectl delete pod`, apiserver will not directly delete the corresponding pod resource from etcd when receiving the deletion request, but instead set the `.metadata.deletionTimestamp` field to the time the request was issued plus a short period: `metadata.deletionGracePeriodSeconds` (default 30s). kubelet starts to send a `TERM` signal to the container main process once a non-null `metadata.deletionTimestamp` of a pod is detected.
+The main process is then terminated using the `KILL` signal if the `.metadata.deletionTimestamp` expires before the process stops by itself.
+After all the containers in the pod have stopped running, kubelet will send a force deletion request to apiserver to delete the pod object from etcd.
+To simulate such situation, you can let `jitterDurationFrom` of a "Delete Stage" (`next.delete: true`) point to `metadata.deletionTimestamp`.
+This will make the deletion operation happen at a random moment before `metadata.deletionTimple` expires.

+You can also let `kwok` perform the deletion in a deterministic way by pointing `durationFrom` to `metadata.deletionTimple`, making the deletion happen exactly at `metadata.deletionTimple`.

 ## Examples